alofeoluwafemi/klay-oracle-presentation/Slide-7.md

 * Improved Oracle data exchange security to prevent man in the middle attack.
 * Design KlayOracle Tokenomics & Tokenize the Protocol, such that node runners can earn tokens.
 * SDKs for wallets & Dapps to access data feeds.
+* Host Multiple Public Nodes.
+* Get as many projects to test KlayOracle on Klaytn Testnet

 [Slide 8](https://github.com/alofeoluwafemi/klay-oracle-presentation/blob/master/Slide-8.md)